AustinReese/UsedVehicleSearch/README.md

 Once these applications have completed, simply run app.py and copy and paste the address provided in the terminal into your browser.

 ## Specific Future Implementations

-*  Remain on the form page when a search yields no results
+* Remain on the form page when a search yields no results.

-* Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially

-* Allow users to specify a search radius and return more specific results when searching by location
+* Allow users to specify a search radius and return more specific results when searching by location.

+* Add Google maps API feature to allow users to browse sales in specific areas.

+## Broad Future Implementations

+* Integrate visualization project with filter, let users generate graphs to help narrow decisisons when purchasing cars e.g. show me a line graph of the average price of Ford pickups based on the odometer of the vehicle (this code has already been written with pandas, rewriting with SQL will take some time).

 * Login/Logout functionality which allows users to save certain filter combinations and search results.

-* Add Google maps API feature to allow users to browse sales in specific areas

-## Broad Future Implementations

 * Better site layout, less bootstrap-esque and more creative.